Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.5.8 =
+* Improved environment self-test
+* Added notification about new smartling-connector plgin releases.
+* Added ability to describe related taxonomies using general type 'taxonomy' or 'term' instead of using internal wordpress names ('category', 'post_tag')

 = 1.5.7 =
 * Improved implementation of `Clone` functionality.
 * Moved `Clone` functionality to Bulk Submit page.